wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 {% image /images/funnel.png "Not the liquid or cake kind" %}

-I've been working full time as an engineer for almost a year now, and it's gotten me wondering how that has shaped my own views.
-What are the funnels of _my_ world?
+I've been working full time as an engineer for almost a year now, and it's gotten me wondering how that's shaped my own views.

 I've narrowed it down to three major concepts: optimization trade-offs, failure modes, and methodical searching.
 In this post I'll just talk about the first two, as the third is a whole beast of its own.

-But before I get into those, I have a question for you: how do you think _your_ discipline has changed how _you_ think?
-I'd love to hear your responses!
-I suspect that many careers likely mold us in similar ways, even if the vocabulary is different.
-I'm very intrigued to find out what differences there may be.

 ###Optimization Trade-offs###